Acquisition Server

 Acquisition Device Drivers

 A list of available drivers is accessible under ‘driver‘.
-Depending on your distribution of OpenViBE, a number of drivers may already be at hand.
+Depending on your distribution of OpenViBE, a number of drivers are usually available.
 At least one driver should be available : the Generic Oscillator.
-Contrary to most drivers, this one doesn’t connect to any hardware device, but generates sinusoidal signals.
+Contrary to most drivers, the oscillator doesn’t connect to any hardware device, but generates sinusoidal signals.
 It is appropriate for testing purposes.
-To change the default driver presented when launching the Acquisition Server, add the following token to your configuration file :
+To change the default driver presented when launching the Acquisition Server, add the following token to your openvibe.conf configuration file (.rc on Linux):

 # set the default driver :